Facts & Stats

 Our benefits packages in Indonesia are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Indonesia.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Indonesia.

 Employees who have worked for an employer for at least 12 months consecutively are entitled to 12 days of paid annual leave.
 Employers are obligated to respect any provisions pertaining to leave entitlement stipulated in an employee’s contract or negotiated under a collective bargaining agreement.